MooseEagleShark/LoganTMeyerResume/README.md

 2.Your resume needs to be written in HTML.
 Not a Word doc, not a PDF.
 Here is an example of what I mean.

+-Needs improvement, but need to get CI/CD set up so I can start viewing the output quicker in a website.

 3.Your resume needs to be styled with CSS.
 No worries if you’re not a designer – neither am I. It doesn’t have to be fancy.
 But we need to see something other than raw HTML when we open the webpage.

+-Needs improvement, but need to get CI/CD set up so I can start viewing the output quicker in a website.

 4.Your HTML resume should be deployed online as an Amazon S3 static website.
 Services like Netlify and GitHub Pages are great and I would normally recommend them for personal static site deployments, but they make things a little too abstract for our purposes here.
 Use S3.